Healthy Homes Assessment Ngauranga

 Draught Stopping Ngauranga

-Draughts are a major cause of dropping temperatures within households.
-A humid home will cost more to heat, which means wasting money and energy.
+Draughts increase the likelihood of dropping temperatures within houses.
+A draughty home will cost more to heat, meaning wasting energy and incurring higher costs.

-If you can feel external air entering or an unobstructed draught coming from a crack or a gap or crack, then it is most likely a gap or crack that requirements sealing in any way.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and let air in or out of your house require to be sealed.
-For instance, if an open fireplace is not in use, it could cause draughts, and must be sealed off.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air getting in, or see the air is clear from a hole or gap, then it’s probably a gap or crack that requirements sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that let air in or out within your house require sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Property managers and landlords are responsible for ensuring that these draughts are stopped whenever imaginable.

-There is no need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the home heats and cools, so that they can still be closed and opened instead of than securing.
-We will check the windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the building when the household gets warmer and cooler, to allow them to be closed and opened instead of than sticking.
+We will inspect all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections